Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • Single Apex namespace for all integrations.
 Refactor by integration domain (EHR, billing, lab, etc.) early.

 • Treating Care Plans as "rich tasks."
-They're a longitudinal data model with goals + outcomes, not a task list.
+They are a longitudinal data model with goals and outcomes, not a task list.

 Frequently asked questions

 How is Health Cloud different from Service Cloud?
 Service Cloud is generic case management.
-Health Cloud is healthcare-specific data model + UI + integration.
+Health Cloud is healthcare-specific data model plus UI plus integration.
 Most Health Cloud orgs include Service Cloud capability for non-clinical service operations.

 Is Health Cloud HITRUST-certified?
 The platform has HITRUST CSF certification.
 Your implementation needs to be assessed separately.

 Do I need Marketing Cloud for outreach?
-Not strictly — Health Cloud + Email Studio basics work for many.
-Marketing Cloud unlocks more sophisticated cohort engagement.
+Not strictly.
+Health Cloud plus Email Studio basics work for many.
+Marketing Cloud opens up more sophisticated cohort engagement.

-What's the relationship to Data Cloud (Data 360)?
+What is the relationship to Data Cloud (Data 360)?
 Data 360 federates clinical data, normalizes patient identities across systems, and grounds Agentforce.
-For complex multi-EHR environments, Data 360 + Health Cloud is the modern stack.
+For complex multi-EHR environments, Data 360 plus Health Cloud is the modern stack.

 Does Agentforce handle PHI?
 Only with proper Trust Layer configuration.
 Mask all PHI fields in your prompt template paths.
 Audit every agent action.